Bominkkwon/School_District_Analysis/README.md

 ![](img/District_Summary_THSupdated.png)
 (District summary after making the "NaN" changes)

 The passing math % has decreased by .2%-- one can conclude that some of Thomas High School 9th graders who were removed has passing math score.
+One can also predict that since there is no changes in "overall passing %",

 * How is the school summary affected?